stepanataccolade/docsv2/sources/ci_languages.md

 #### Ant

 - If your repository root does not have gradle or maven files, then our Java builder will use Ant to build it.
 By default it will use `Ant test` to run the test suite.
-- Since there is no standard way to install Ant dependencies, you will need to specify the `install:` key to install your project dependencies with Ant.
+- Since there is no standard way to install Ant dependencies, you will need to install your project dependencies with Ant in the `ci` section.

 ```
 language: java
-install: ant deps
+ci: ant deps
 ```

 Save the test output in shippable/testresults and the codecoverage output in shippable/codecoverage folder to get the reports parsed.
 If the test and codecoverage output is not saved as specified, you will not find the reports in our CI.